 The reason that poorly contrasting fonts is such as bad idea is that the amount of light our eyes absorb at age 40 is less than 50% of the light that they do at age 20.
 This further drops to 20% by age 60.
 You might look at the example text above and think it looks fine, but will everyone who reads your website content have the same level of vision?
 No they won’t.

-Talking of contrasting fonts, another mistake that is still extremely common is the use of White text on a Black background for the body of your website text content.
+Talking of contrasting fonts, another mistake that is still extremely common is the use of white text on a black/dark background for the body of your website text content.
 This really is an absolute disaster for usability (and conversion) and warrants it’s own blog post which you can read here.

 MISTAKE 4 – FUSSY HEADLINE FONTS

 Just like colours, fonts are a very subjective consideration.
 Back in the day, us poor Website Designers only had about a dozen fonts to choose from so the Client had little other choice that to use a ‘safe’ font that was fairly easy to read.